English and Maths skills

 Good English and Maths skills will be a huge help to you when looking for jobs.
 Employers are always looking for these attributes and often use English and Maths qualifications to pick people for interview when selecting new staff.
 With a good level of English and Maths, you are more likely to find employment, earn more and progress in education and at work.

-If you already have a grade C or above in GCSE English and Maths, you will continue to develop your skills during your classroom sessions and assessments.
+WUC is committed to the development of English and maths skills for all students so if you already have a grade 4 in English and maths you will continue to develop these skills during vocational sessions and industry placements.

 Level 3 Sport

 Being able to re-take my GCSEs at Writtle University College meant that I was able to go on to Higher Education, which improves the job opportunities open to me.

 Level 2 Animal Care

 Being able to re-take my Level 2 English and Maths at Writtle means that I am able to go on to study Veterinary Nursing, which has always been my dream.

 Good English and Maths grades are fundamental to young people's employment prospects as these are skills that are extremely important to businesses.
 Therefore, ensuring that all young people leave education with good GCSEs in English and Maths is a high priority for employers.

 Former Chair of the Board of Governors at WUC